ESPO Framework Approved. Schools & councils can procure directly. Learn more →

 NHS waste disposal colour coding follows the HTM 07-01 standard used across all UK healthcare settings.
 Each colour identifies how the waste must be treated and disposed of:

-Yellow with black stripeOffensive (non-infectious) wasteDeep landfill or energy recovery
+Yellow with black stripeBagOffensive (non-infectious) wasteDeep landfill or energy recovery

-Using the wrong colour bin is a compliance failure that can trigger CQC enforcement action.
+Using the wrong colour bag or container is a compliance failure that can trigger CQC enforcement action.
 Our site assessment ensures every clinical waste stream is correctly categorised, colour-coded, and contained.

 Who Needs Clinical Waste Collection?